bervProject/FeathersJS-Boilerplate/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

+## Features

+* Log with correlation id
+* Upload into Google Cloud Storage

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.